-- All members of the school community will be made aware of the reporting procedure for online safety concerns, including: breaches of filtering, youth produced sexual imagery (sexting), cyberbullying and illegal content. - All members of the community must respect confidentiality and the need to follow the official school procedures for reporting concerns. - Pupils, parents and staff will be informed of the school's complaints procedure and staff will be made aware of the whistleblowing procedure. - The school requires staff, parents, carers and pupils to work in partnership to resolve online safety issues. - After any investigations are completed, the school will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - If the school is unsure how to proceed with an incident or concern, the DSL will seek advice from the Education Safeguarding Team. - Where there is suspicion that illegal activity has taken place, the school will contact the Education Safeguarding Team or Kent Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond the school community (for example if other local schools are involved or the public may be at risk), the school will speak with Kent Police and/or the Education Safeguarding Team first, to ensure that potential investigations are not compromised.
+- All members of the community will be made aware of the reporting procedure for online safety concerns, including breaches of filtering, peer on peer abuse, including cyberbullying and youth produced sexual imagery (sexting), online sexual violence and harassment, online abuse and exploitation and illegal content. - All members of the community must respect confidentiality and the need to follow the official school procedures for reporting concerns. - Pupils, parents and staff will be informed of the school's complaints procedure and staff will be made aware of the whistleblowing procedure. - The school requires staff, parents, carers and pupils to work in partnership to resolve online safety issues. - After any investigations are completed, the school will debrief, identify lessons learnt and implement any policy or curriculum changes as required. - If the school is unsure how to proceed with an incident or concern, the DSL will seek advice from the Education Safeguarding Team. - Where there is suspicion that illegal activity has taken place, the school will contact the Education Safeguarding Team or Kent Police using 101, or 999 if there is immediate danger or risk of harm. - If an incident or concern needs to be passed beyond the school community (for example if other local schools are involved or the public may be at risk), the school will speak with Kent Police and/or the Education Safeguarding Team first, to ensure that ensure that potential criminal or child protection investigations are not compromised.